-‘Harlots’ proves the future of TV is female
+‘Harlots’ and its cast proves the future of TV is female

-Earlier this year, ITV and Hulu hopped in bed together to produce the bawdy new period drama Harlots.
-We can’t help but see parallels between it and a previous ITV show, Band of Gold.
-Both shows were written by women and produced by a female heavy team; both shows tell the sometimes hard-to-swallow stories of prostitution; and both shows feature Samantha Morton in a lead role.
+In 2017, ITV & Hulu hopped in bed together to produce the bawdy period drama Harlots.
+Period drama fans can’t help but draw parallels between Harlots and a previous ITV show, Band of Gold.
+Both shows were written by women and produced by a female-heavy team; both shows tell the sometimes hard-to-swallow stories of prostitution; and both shows feature Samantha Morton in a lead role.

 That’s where the parallels end, swapping the muted tones of the gritty streets of Bradford in Band of Gold for the cobbled lanes of 18th-century London shot in glorious color in Harlots.

-It’s fitting that after such a storied career Samantha Morton should return to ITV exploring similar themes to her breakout role.
-Having come full circle, she now plays brothel-owner Margaret Wells, whose lot in life is to protect her charges – rather than the Tracy Richards of Band of Gold who desperately needed to be protected.
+It’s fitting that after such a storied career Samantha Morton worked with ITV again, exploring similar themes to her breakout role.
+Coming full circle, Morton’s character in Harlots is brothel-owner Margaret Wells, whose lot in life is to protect her charges – rather than the Tracy Richards of Band of Gold who desperately needed to be protected.

-Harlots’ first episode jumps straight into the action, depicting an escalating turf war between Margaret Wells (Samantha Morton), owner of a bawdy Covent Garden house of ill repute, and her archnemesis and former employer, the wholly more put-together Lydia Quigley (Lesley Manville, a veteran fully in her element), whose own Soho bordello is frequented by the rich and famous.
+The first episode of Harlots season 1 jumps straight into the action, depicting an escalating turf war between Margaret Wells (Samantha Morton), owner of a bawdy Covent Garden house of ill repute, and her archnemesis and former employer, the wholly more put-together Lydia Quigley (Lesley Manville, a veteran fully in her element), whose own Soho bordello is frequented by the rich and famous.

 What’s interesting about Harlots is the universal appeal of the subject matter.
 The show is based loosely on Harris’s List of Covent-Garden Ladies, essentially the 18th-century equivalent of a burn blog, written by a john who had a lot of time (and money) on his hands.

-The virginity auction is one of the most distasteful and talked about plot points for modern audiences, but truth proves stranger than fiction: news broke mere days after Harlots’ premiere that an 18-year-old Romanian woman auctioned her own virginity for over $2.5 million.
+The virginity auction is one of the most distasteful and talked-about plot points for modern audiences, but truth proves stranger than fiction.
+News broke mere days after Harlots’s 2017 premiere that an 18-year-old Romanian woman auctioned her own virginity for over $2.5 million.